Province / City

 Bac Le Temple (Tan Thanh Commune)

-Bac Le Temple (Temple of the Goddess of the Upper Mountains) is located in Bac Le village, Tan Thanh commune, Huu Lung district, about 80 km South of Lang Son city.
+Bac Le Temple (Temple of the Goddess of the Upper Mountains) is located in Bac Le village, Tan Thanh commune, about 80 km South of Lang Son center.

 The ancient Bac Le Temple is nestled among the foliage of centuries-old trees.
 From the temple gate, one can see a vast expanse of hills and mountains in front.
 The Temple was built around the 16th-17th centuries.
 Over the years, the temple has been renovated and restored many times, but it still retains its architectural beauty and valuable ancient artifacts, such as 19 large and small statues made from jackfruit wood, or exquisitely carved horizontal plaques and couplets.